KyryloKozlovskyi/Ionic-Weather-App/README.md

 # Ionic Weather App

 Welcome to the Ionic Weather App!
-This application provides weather information based on your current/preferred location using Ionic framework.
+This application provides weather information based on your current/preferred location or city name using Ionic framework.

 ## Prerequisites